 Two-Stage ML Forecasting

 HaloBoost© is Halo’s proprietary method of “stacking” machine learning algorithms to yield results fast, and then fine tune for accuracy and bias reduction.
-Using two dominant ML algorithms rather than one approach allows Halo to ensure the forecasting results are robust and not “method-specific”, thus .reducing the risk of future forecast bias.
+Using two dominant ML algorithms rather than one approach allows Halo to ensure the forecasting results are robust and not “method-specific”, reducing the risk of future forecast bias.

 Stage 1 of HaloBoost© improves accuracy by 25% in most use cases, with Stage 2 adding incremental time (4 hours for 1MM SKU-level forecasts rather than 1 hour) but often with an additional 67% improvement in accuracy.
 Review of results across Stages 1 and 2 then allows us to tune HaloBoost© for production use.

 We use industry standard accuracy metric and can code custom accuracy metrics on client requests.

 The Halo dashboards then facilitate drill-down into the validation to identify any segments where accuracy is sub-optimal and where further data exploration and ML tuning may be beneficial.

 Monthly forecast accuracy monitoring ensures that the massive data used in ML forecasting is stable and not introducing bias.
 Halo has developed month-over-month forecast monitoring dashboards that document and trend accuracy metrics in great detail.